Skip To Main Content

 Erik Carlson's Biography

-Erik Carlson joins Vistamar School as Interim Head of School this year.
-He has been a Head of School and Senior Administrator in a number of independent schools that span Preschool through Grade 12.
+Erik Carlson joined Vistamar School as Head of School on July 1, 2025 after leading the school for a year as the Interim Head of School.
+He is Vistamar's 4th Head of School over our 20 year tenure.
+Erik's background includes experience as a Head of School and Senior Administrator in a number of independent schools that span Preschool through Grade 12.
 These have been secular and faith-based, progressive and traditional, single gender and coed, boarding and day.
 This breadth of experience working with different Boards and leadership teams has informed the way Erik cares for each school’s distinct purpose, program, and people.
-In his previous and current interim roles, he has demonstrated an ability to propel the community forward while honoring and respecting the values and mission of each school.
+In his previous and current roles, he has demonstrated an ability to propel the community forward while honoring and respecting the values and mission of each school.

 Since 2017, Erik has served in interim roles as Head of School at Park Day School in Oakland, PS1 Pluralistic School in Santa Monica, and Peninisula School in Menlo Park and as Head of Upper School at Castilleja in Palo Alto and Drew School in San Francisco.
 At Park Day, he hired the school's first Director of Equity and Inclusion, invested in school-wide training in restorative practices and drafted the school's Social Justice Statement.
 At PS1, he defined the shared leadership model with the Board, Head of School, and Administration, sharpening the school's identity, messaging, and commitment to a "radically student-centered" program.
 As an interim Head of School, Erik's work has helped school communities clarify their strengths and build systems and teams so that all members of the community -- students, staff, and families -- can realize their highest aspirations.
 Erik is an educator whose values are aligned with Vistamar's mission and who has the skills and compassion to enhance our school community and achieve our goals.